In today’s post, we’ll dive into famous allegory examples from literature, movies, and music.

 - And exactly why writers use allegories in the first place

-So if you’re looking for some allegory examples to help you get the hang of this literary term, or you’re curious how allegories can help you weave wondrous tales and create cunning content, then you’re in for a treat.
+So if you’re looking for some allegory examples to help you get the hang of this literary device, or you’re curious how allegories can help you weave wondrous tales and create cunning content, then you’re in for a treat.

 Let’s kick things off with a simple definition, shall we?